Montana Historical Society

 The Board of Trustees will promote the Heritage Keeper Awards and Heritage Guardian Award through a variety of methods, including statewide archival, museum, and preservation newsletters and list-serves; press releases to inform the general public; and the Montana Historical Society and related museum, historical society, and preservation organization websites.

-Nominations for the Heritage Keeper Award must include:
+Nominations for the Heritage Keeper Award may be submitted by using this form.
+Nominations must include:

-Anyone, including MHS staff and Trustees, can submit a completed nomination form by mail, fax or e-mail, on or before April 1, 2023, to:
+Anyone, including MTHS staff and Trustees, may submit a nomination on or before April 1, 2024.

 Nominations may be resubmitted and/or reconsidered on an annual basis if the person or group did not receive an Award the previous year or years.

-The Heritage Keeper Awards Committee selects and recommends finalists for discussion and final decision by the MHS Board of Trustees during the April Board meeting.
-Each year the Trustees, by majority vote, will select up to three (3) Heritage Keeper (depending on the availability of worthy candidates) and one (1) Heritage Guardian (if awarded) Awardee.
-MHS staff informs all nominators of the results.
+The Heritage Keeper Awards Committee selects and recommends finalists for discussion and final decision by the MTHS Board of Trustees during the April Board meeting.
+Each year the Trustees, by majority vote, will select up to two (2) award winners.
+MTHS staff informs all nominators of the results.